HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/NetworksApi.md

 ## Update

-> Network Update(ctx, networkId, updateNetwork)
+> Network Update(ctx, networkId, updateNetwork, optional)

-Update an existing network.
+Update an existing network by ID.

+Update an existing network by ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters